IcyIce-FSDev/twitch_chat_bot/README.md

 ## Current goals/roadmap

-- `!owrank`

-  - Returns the rank of the stream if they set Battletag

 - Develop function where a user mentions bot and the bot will take the message and feed through chatGPT and respond with the data from chatGPT.

-- Automation

-  - Setup up seed sql that will setup databases automatically